LaudemPax/deepmind-bazel-docker-image/README.md

 2. change the working directory to that folder
 3. run the image with the bazel run command.

+## Docker Hub

+The image can be pulled from [Docker Hub](https://hub.docker.com/repository/docker/laudempax/deepmind-bazel).

 ## Source

 Source is hosted on [Github](https://github.com/LaudemPax/deepmind-bazel-docker-image).